Attack Objects and Object Groups for IDP Policies

 Known Vulnerabilities

-Known vulnerabilities are those documented within the Internet security community.
-The Internet security community comprises several security organizations, security analysts, and security forums.
+The Internet security community documents known vulnerabilities.
+Several security organizations, security analysts, and security forums comprise the Internet security community.
 The security community continually discovers and analyzes new attacks and exchanges this information over the Internet.
 In this way, they can quickly locate, identify, and truly understand an attack.

 Some security advisories include the actual attack code.
 You can use the attack information and the attack code to capture packet information and service contexts.
 You can use this information to create a custom signature attack object.